NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/AddNew.png">
-  <b>Fig. 3.
-Adding a new protocol page</b><br>
+  <b>Fig.3.Adding a new protocol page</b><br>
   <br><br>
 </p>

-Fig. 3. *Add a new protocol* page

 4.For all the three protocols types, the first page of the protocol is approximately the same.
-It contains an explanation of the protocol parts and the questionnaire on *Part 1: General information*.
+It contains an explanation of the protocol parts and the questionnaire on *Part 1: General information*:

 4.1.*Protocol name and description* area has the fields *Protocol original name*, *Version of this protocol*, *Variant of this protocol*, *Brief description*, *Long description*, *References* to be completed with free text and the dropdown lists *Development phase*, *Confidentiality*, *License* to be clicked for choosing an exclusive item.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/GenInfo.png">
-  <b>Fig. Protocol name and description area</b><br>
+  <b>Fig.4.Protocol name and description area</b><br>
   <br><br>
 </p>

-Fig. *Protocol name and description* area

 4.2.*Contacts* area contains text fields on *Name and email of contact person for the protocols*.

 4.3.*Technique and Endpoints* area is different for each of the protocol types:

-4.3.1.For **Sample Preparation Protocol**, it contains a list box with multiple techniques, allowing multiple selection at a time, by holding Ctrl
+4.3.1.For **Sample Preparation Protocol**, it contains a list box with several techniques, allowing multiple selection at a time, by holding Ctrl.

 4.3.2.For the **Measurement Protocol**, it contains a dropdown list on *Technique*, a list box *Endpoints*, allowing multiple selection at a time, by holding Ctrl and a dropdown list on *Phase*.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/Contacts_Technique.png">
-  <b>Fig. Contacts area and Technique and Endpoints area</b><br>
+  <b>Fig.5.Contacts area and Technique and Endpoints area</b><br>
   <br><br>
 </p>

-4.3.3.For the **Data Treatment Protocol**, this part doesn't exist.
+4.3.3.For the **Data Treatment Protocol**, this part, on *Technique and Endpoints*, doesn't exist.

 5.By pressing the red bottom *Continue to next step* at the end of the first page, the protocol chestionare continues with pages specific for each protocol type: